Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 It’s simple.

-7 Alternative Snowboard and Ski Resorts in Hokkaido to Niseko
+7 Hokkaido Ski Resorts Beyond Niseko

 There is a lot more to skiing and snowboarding in Hokkaido than meets the eye on this 32,222 square mile Japanese island (Slightly smaller than the USA state of Maine).